Sogo: Indonesia

-In Indonesia, Sogo is operated by PT Mitra Adiperkasa Tbk (which also operates Sogo's sister department store chain Seibu).
+In Indonesia, Sogo is operated by PT Mitra Adiperkasa Tbk (which also operates Sogo's sister department store chain Seibu) through its subsidiary PT Panen Lestari Indonesia (which was acquired by Mitra Adiperkasa in 2003).
 The first Indonesia Sogo store was opened in 1990 at Plaza Indonesia.
 The store was later closed in February 2006 due to the renovation of the shopping mall.
 The Sogo flagship store and management office were moved to Plaza Senayan, currently the largest store with six levels.
 All stores are located in high-end shopping malls in Indonesia, listed below.

 PT.
-Mitra Adiperkasa Tbk., synonymously known as MAP, also operated supermarket The Foodhall, previously known as Sogo Supermarket.
+Mitra Adiperkasa Tbk., commonly known as MAP, also operated supermarket The Foodhall, previously known as Sogo Supermarket.
 The Sogo Supermarket brand, introduced in Plaza Indonesia since its opening in 1990, has been phased out progressively with the introduction of the Sogo Foodhall as a modern supermarket concept, before renaming it into The Foodhall Gourmet as Sogo Plaza Indonesia closed down.
 The first new concept store opened in 2005 in conjunction with the opening of its Pondok Indah Mall branch, and eventually evolved into The Foodhall today.
 The supermarket that operated as part of Sogo are located below.

 The Foodhall is also located in Senayan City (as part of now closed Debenhams department store), Grand Indonesia (as part of Seibu department store), and Central Park's extension, Neo Soho Mall.
 Other branches of The Foodhall are either standalone, operating independently inside a mall without any MAP-operated department stores, or operated under Daily Foodhall brand.
 Unlike The Foodhall for upper-class consumers, Daily Foodhall is operated for middle-class consumers.
 Daily Foodhall opened as part of Sogo on Paris Van Java in 2014, despite located in its extension.

-Sogo stores that didn't include the supermarket are listed below:
+Sogo stores that did not include the supermarket are listed below:

-Some stores also feature Planet Sports, Kidz Station (both MAP's inhouse brands) and Chatterbox Cafe.
+Some stores also feature Planet Sports, Kidz Station (both MAP's inhouse brands), Sports Direct Starbucks, Paul, and Chatterbox Cafe.
 A Books Kinokuniya store was used to be located in the upper level of Sogo Plaza Senayan as its Indonesian flagship store, but closed on April 1, 2021.